echorebel/play-store-autoscale/README.md

 ## Usage of Docker image
-With a docker you can put your secret client json and slack webhook into one nice package and deploy it to your CI registry (never public).
+With a docker you can put your secret client json, slack webhook and module requirements into one nice package and deploy it to your CI registry (never public).
 1. copy google-play-service.json to the project
 2. `docker build -t playstore-autoscale .`
 3. `docker tag playstore-autoscale